HeyGen-Official/StreamingAvatarSDK/README.md

 ## Installation

 ```
-npm install
+npm install @heygen/streaming-avatar
 ```

-To build and compile the typescript sources to javascript use:
+To build and compile the typescript sources to javascript run install then:
 ```
-npm install
 npm run build
 ```